 - The shaft of the metatarsal is commonly injured because of twisting of the foot on landing from a jump.
 This is a common problem in ballet dancers.

-- Often affect athletes and sportsmen, although they can affect any runners, even those who only run a little.
+- Marching or running for long distances, especially if carrying heavy packs (which is why they used to be called 'march fractures').
+Therefore they are often found in athletes and sportspeople, although they can affect any runners, even those who only run a little.
 They are commonly seen in the military during training exercises.

 - Suddenly increase their running mileage or intensity.

 - Run in poor footwear that doesn't suit their feet.

 - Have just changed their running shoes and not 'broken them in' carefully.

 - Continue to exercise despite having foot pain.

 People's choices and needs for running shoes vary.
 However, before choosing something unusual such as barefoot shoes or corrective shoes, make sure you take advice.
 For example, for barefoot running you need to be taught the right technique.

 It's advised to break in new running shoes gradually - many injuries result from a sudden change in running shoes.
 They are also frequently seen in ballet dancers and gymnasts.